Teratoy/Akuarium/README.md

 ## Features

 - Click-through transparent overlay that stays under other windows
-- Shop for fish, krustaceans, starfish, and flora (drop PNGs into the asset folders)
+- Shop for fish, krustaceans, starfish, and flora (drop PNGs into the asset folders to add more)
 - God rays, frost, blur, bubbles, and relics
 - Optional **Cooler Boost** reaction on MSI laptops (`msi-ec`), with a fan-RPM fallback on other machines that expose hwmon fans